+1.)
 Rules of conduct for athletes, trainers, grooms, employees and officials

-- All persons must show an ID and a confirmation of one of the 3G rule (vaccinated, tested or recovered) before they can enter the event area. - Do not hug or shake hands when greeting. - The hand hygiene disinfectants made available on the event area must be used when entering and leaving closed buildings. - A minimum distance of 1 meter from people who do not live in the same household is recommended. - Preparing, saddling up and caring for the horses may only take place in the boxes.
+- All persons must have a negative Sars-Cov-2 antigen test or a PCR test that is not older than 48 hours, before the event area can be entered. - Do not hug or shake hands when greeting. - The hand hygiene disinfectants made available on the event area must be used when entering and leaving closed buildings. - A minimum distance of 2 m from people who do not live in the same household must be maintained on the whole event area. - Preparing, saddling up and caring for the horses may only take place in the boxes.
 The stable lane must always remain free to ensure the minimum distance between the people.
-Tethering of horses in the stable lane is not permitted. - Sneezing or coughing should only be done in the crook of your arm and not in your hands. - It is recommended to wear an FFP2 mask in all rooms.
+Tethering of horses in the stable lane is not permitted. - The use of and stay in toilet facilities and washrooms must be designed or staggered in time so that the minimum distance of 2 m can be maintained. - Sneezing or coughing should only be done in the crook of your arm and not in your hands. - During medical treatments or first aid measures where the minimum distance of 2 m cannot be maintained, mouth and nose protection (FFP2 mask) must be worn.